Updated September 2023

 - Erase common problems with your content with these easy revisions.

-- Try the easy What-Why-How Strategy© to quickly revise content like reports or analyses.
+- Try the easy Position-Rationale-Proof Strategy© to quickly revise content like reports or analyses.

-- Create reader-friendly content by focusing on showing.
+- Create reader-friendly content by focusing on showing with descriptive language

 - Ask the 5 Big Questions to help you revise your own -- or someone else's work -- more effectively by writing like a reader.